jimmyboyp/coding-test/README.md

 ## Scalability Strategy

 - Each service should exist in its own Docker image
-  - Dockerisation means the services become platform-agnostic, so the company won't be tied to a particular cloud-service vendor
+  - Dockerisation means the services become more easily platform-agnostic, so the company won't be tied to a particular cloud-service vendor
-- Databases and Redis instances should also exist in their own containers
+- Database and Redis instances should also exist in their own containers
-  - This decouples these instances from the web server (and each other) and will improve the horizontal scalability of the services
+  - This decouples these instances from the web server (and each other) and will improve the horizontal scalability of each services (they won't have to scale proportionally with each other)
-  - Hot services/instances can therfore be scaled up with ease
+  - Hot services/instances can therefore be scaled up with ease
 - A cluster orchestration tool can be used to effecively manage containers
+  - For this coding challenge, I deployed the images from Docker Hub using AWS ECS, but preferably Kubernetes would be used to get comparable features whilst preventing vendor lock-in.
 - Managed services should be preferred as this takes support burden off the business
-- Message queues should be used for fire-and-forget situations (like logging) so that services are decoupled from each other (in regards to agreed mechanisms of transferring data between services) - consumers can subscribe or ignore as they please without having to code for new services that wish to connect or conform to multiple bespoke communication formats
+- Message queues should be used for fire-and-forget situations (like logging) so that services are decoupled from each other - consumers can subscribe or ignore as they please without having to code for new services that wish to connect or conform to multiple bespoke communication formats
-- Where data storage is concerned, consider sharding (e.g. cluster in Redis and assign hash ranges to specific instances, similar setup with databases)
+- Where data storage is concerned, consider sharding (e.g. Redis clustering, assigning hash ranges to specific instances, similar setup with databases)
   - Also, when it comes to databases, one table per database isn't necessarily the worst idea.
-It gets harder to create complex queries as data is distributed, however atomicity can still be achieved by way of acknowledgements and centralised message queues.
+It may get harder to create complex queries for data between tables as that data would be distributed, however atomicity can still be achieved by way of acknowledgements and centralised message queues.
 - Cache where possible.
 Try to reduce hits through to inner-servers without degrading the perceived responsiveness of the system.

 ## Architecture